Le Carre, Clooney, Carnage contest Venice film prize

 Andrea Riseborough was singled out for her role as Wallis, but overall the movie got a lukewarm critical reception.

-Matt Damon, Gwyneth Paltrow and Laurence Fishburne all hit the red carpet, as did Hollywood veteran Al Pacino who was honored with a lifetime achievement award.
+Matt Damon, Gwyneth Paltrow and Laurence Fishburne all hit the red carpet, as did Hollywood veteran Al Pacino who was honoured with a lifetime achievement award.